Thinking about independence

 The following Housing information packs are available to download:

-There are many types of benefits so it's important to be sure that you're needs are matched to the one that is right for you.
+There are many types of benefits so it's important to be sure that your needs are matched to the one that is right for you.

 Once your young person reaches 16 they may no longer be eligible for Disability Living Allowance but be invited to apply for a Personal Independence Payment (PIP).
 Citizens Advice have produced some helpful information about PIP so that you can see if and when PIP will affect you.